jwalker343/my-dot-files/application_preferences.md

     - External Disks
     - CDs
 - Open Finder and Drag the git folder to the left bar

+### Configure BetterTouchTools
+- Install license
+- Advanced Settings
+    - Launch at startup
+    - uncheck show menu bar
+- Disable SnapAreas feature
+- Use Fn to move windows
+- Gestures
+    - Keyboard Shortcut, Add, Command+L is lock
+    - Keyboard shortcut, Add Command+K send to finder (follow instructions)
+        - add a new shortcut, with Shift+K
+        - Trigger Other Keyboard Shortcut CMD+K
+        - Action: send shortcut to app, search for finder
+        - change shortcut keys to CMD+K
+    - Touchbar > Add Lock Icon with action to lock screen

+# UI Preferences
+- Create a new IPSec VPN
+    - Show VPN Status in the Menu Bar
+- Click the VPN dropdown in the menu bar
+    - Show Time Connected
+- Click the battery and choose Show percentage
+- Make the dock contain:
+    - Finder
+    - Chrome
+    - Secret Server
+    - Connectwise
+    - N-able
+    - Code
+    - Outlook
+    - Spark
+    - (spacer)
+    - Trashcan

 ### Configure Epichrome with:
 - secret server
 - Connectwise
 - Nable

-### Configure BetterTouchTools
-- Keyboard Shortcut, Add, Command+L is lock
-- Keyboard shortcut, Add Command+K send to finder
-    - (you'll need to add a shortcut for Shift+K first, then set finder (don't switch) and then change the trigger command
-- Settings > Launch at start

 # Other Apps that need to be installed